updatecli/website/content/en/blog/2024/05/welcome_releasepost.md

 It's working great for a few months now, and I am not looking back.

 _How many people read release notes?_

 Traffic show me that people/crawler do care.

 _Does it even make sense to spend effort maintaining those release notes?_

 I do think so, manually crafted release notes are by far the best ones but they are also the most time-consuming.
-It's difficult to maintain them for every project so automatically generated release notes are a good alternative.
+It's difficult to maintain them over time for every project so automatically generated release notes are a good alternative.

 I wish more project consider release notes as a critical component of their releases.

 ## Next steps